jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 #### Microservices

-The *Microservice* class is an *Application* which provides automatic configuration and startup of Jetty server.
-For example:
+The *DivisionMicroservice* class below is a *Microservice* that performs arithmetic division (in the slowest and most expensive way imaginable).
+The *Microservice* superclass provides automatic configuration and startup of Jetty server:

     public class DivisionMicroservice extends Microservice
     {